fuse-box/fuse-box/docs/configuration.md

 })
 ```

-In you would like to serve your sourcemaps from your `homeDir`, you can use `sourceRoot`property to define the route mapped to your development server.
-Otherwise, you have to define manually mapped it to your `src/` to your actual source code folder.
+If you want to serve your sourcemaps from the `homeDir`, you can use `sourceRoot`property to define the route mapped to your development server.
+The default value is `src/`

 ```js
 FuseBox.init({